Lombok Culture

 Gagak Mandik ( Lombok Culture)

 Gagak means the crow births, and mandik means take a bath.
 So this dance illustrates the crow bird’s happiness when they find a spring and take a bath because they feel hot.
-This dance will be performed, at a minimum, by four people.
+This dance will play by four people.

 The Gandrung is a dance about love and courtship.
 Gandrung means being in love with or longing for It’s a social dance, usually performed by both young men and women.
 A young girl dances by herself for a while before choosing a male partner from the audience to join her.